Home » 21 Day New Zealand Self Drive Tour Packages »

 Enjoy the short drive south to Taupo, rich in natural beauty and filled with attractions such as the Huka Falls.
 The Huka Falls is New Zealand’s most visited attraction, where more than 220,000 litres of water thunder over the cliff face every second.

-Keeping with the water theme, Taupo is a great lake for trout fishing, boat cruises, water-skiing, sailing and kayaking.
+Keeping with the water theme, Taupo is a great lake for trout fishing, boat cruises, water-skiing, sailing, and kayaking.
 The Maori rock carvings at Mine Bay, which can only be seen from the water, make for a great boat trip or kayaking excursion.
 The forests surrounding the lake offer hiking and mountain biking to suit all levels of experience.

 Stay 1 night in Taupo.